scatauk/guidelines/logbook-standards.md

 #### 4. Export

-A user should be able to initiate an export of the entire logbook data to a human readable format (e.g. JSON, CSV, XML) [**ESSENTIAL**].
+A user should be able to initiate an export of the entire logbook data to a human-readable format (e.g. JSON, CSV, XML) [**ESSENTIAL**].

 Exporting filtered subsets of logbook data (e.g. date range, speciality) provides the best functionality [**DESIRABLE**].